Stocks advanced Wednesday, led by consumer discretionary stocks, as encouraging reports on jobs and the services sector fueled hopes for the recovery.

 Priceline shot up 22 percent to an all-time high above $285 after the online-travel site beat earnings expectations and delivered an upbeat forecast.
 Also, at least eight brokerages raised their price targets on the company.

 After the bell today, reports are due out from News Corp and Tesla Motors .

 BP shares fell as the oil giant said its “static kill” operation, which began on Tuesday, appears to have succeeded in stemming the Gulf oil leak.

-Meanwhile, US scientists estimated that almost three-fourths of the oilfrom the BP spill is gone from the Gulf of Mexico through skimming, burning and evaporation.
+Meanwhile, US scientists estimated that from the BP spill is gone from the Gulf of Mexico through skimming, burning and evaporation.